DattaSujayAyyagari/Alzheimer-s-Feature-Analysis/README.md

 Contributing
 License
 Overview
-The objective of this project is to build a machine learning model to classify individuals into different Alzheimer's disease progression groups based on various features.
-The classification groups include:
+The objective of this project is to build a machine learning model to classify individuals into different stages of Alzheimer's disease: Nondemented, Demented, and Converted.
+The XGBoost classifier is used for this purpose, leveraging various features from the dataset to make predictions.

-Nondemented
-Demented
-Converted
 Dataset
-The dataset, alzheimer.csv, contains features that are critical for Alzheimer's disease diagnosis and progression tracking:
+The dataset alzheimer.csv includes features crucial for diagnosing and tracking Alzheimer's disease progression:

 Age: Age of the individual.
 EDUC: Education Level.